Redfin Cash Offer Reviews: Is this Discount Real Estate Service Right for You?

 Reviewers leaving negative comments on the BBB site are primarily unhappy with Redfin’s agents.
 Complaints range from poor communication to false promises about leaseback periods, lost money due to improperly priced homes, and missed appointments.
 A few reviewers use adjectives like “horrible” and “inept.”
 Redfin responds politely to all complaints and volunteers to speak to individuals, but further comments indicate that some reviewers didn’t receive responses to their emails.
 There are also numerous positive reviews praising individual Redfin agents.
 As noted above, with so many agents in different areas, your experience may be different.

-Consumer Affairs: Redfin has 3.7 out of 5 stars, with 243 ratings
+Consumer Affairs: Redfin has 1.4 out of 5 stars, with 142 ratings

-Redfin has the best reviews on Consumer Affairs, however, many of the reviews are related to the website’s data and listing information.
-Reviewers say that information is complete and easy to find, and the app is intuitive.
+Redfin has the best reviews on Consumer Affairs, however many of the reviews are related to the website’s data and listing information.
+Reviewers say that information is complete and easy to find, and that the app is intuitive.
 “I like the ability to select how I get the listings and specifics of each home,” a reviewer from Newbury Park, California wrote.

 Reviewers who actually worked with a Redfin agent are less complimentary.
-They describe some agents as “dishonest,” “pushy”, and “unprofessional.”
+They describe some agents as “dishonest,” “non-communicative,” and “unprofessional.”
 Reviewers said their agents pressured them to make offers that were higher than market value, or didn’t show up for appointments.
 Complaints of this nature can arise for any company with a large network of salaried sales representatives.

-*Customer reviews notes as of May 3, 2022
+*Customer reviews notes as of August 13, 2024

 Pros and cons of using Redfin